lmsiu/SimpleTweet/README.md

 Describe any challenges encountered while building the app.
 -I had some challenges with the build file and found out I need to run the app for it to add -I also had a problem with naming the Json compnets that I needed to call.
+-I'm also having problems with adding a timestamp

 ## Open-source libraries used